 - What was the total population of youth in secure detention on the first day of the month, in each of the past months starting in January 2020?
 This information provides the size of the population both immediately before and after the pandemic’s spread in March 2020.
 Two factors contribute to population gains: higher admissions and longer lengths of stay of youth already in detention.

 - How many young people were admitted to secure detention each month since January 2020?
+Casey’s analyses of the survey track admissions using a rate of admissions per day, to adjust for differences in the number of days in each month.
 This data point provides a direct measure of the rate at which young people were coming into detention, and it enables calculation of the rate at which they were leaving.
 The number of young people in detention at the start of the month, plus the number admitted during the month, minus the number in detention at the start of the next month, equals the number of youth who were released during the month.

 - How can this information be disaggregated by race and ethnicity?
 Recognizing that sites capture racial and ethnic data in different ways, these data help determine the best way to collect this information across sites and in as much detail as possible.